President under pressure in riot-hit Nicaragua despite reform U-turn - Journal du Cameroun

-Nicaraguan President Daniel Ortega remained under pressure on Monday despite backing down on a contentious pension reform plan that triggered four days of violence in which 24 people were killed.
+Nicaraguan President Daniel Ortega was under pressure from widespread street unrest on Monday despite backing down on a contentious pension reform plan that triggered days of violence in which at least 25 people were killed.

+Students leading the protests vowed to keep up their demonstrations until the 72-year-old leader and his wife and vice-president Rosario Murillo are ousted.

+The deteriorating situation prompted US authorities to order family members of American government personnel in Nicaragua to leave the country.

-The Central American country’s main private business association — an ally of Ortega during his 11 years in power — said they it go ahead with an anti-government march on Monday.
+The Central American nation’s main private business association — an ally of Ortega during his 11 years in power — said it would go ahead with an anti-government march on Monday.

-Students who led the protests vowed to keep up their demonstrations until the 72-year-old former Sandinista rebel Ortega and his wife and vice-president Rosario Murillo are ousted.

 On Sunday, Ortega sought to placate popular fury, announcing he was revoking the pension reform plan that would have increased both employer and employee contributions and reduced benefits, in an IMF-backed bid to cap a rising $76 million deficit at the Nicaraguan Social Security Institute (INSS).